Saltar al contenido principal

 $ cd electron

-This may also happen if you have checked out a branch (as opposed to having a detached head) in electron/src/ or some other dependency’s repository.
+This may also happen if you have checked out a branch (as opposed to having a detached head) in ${root}/src/ or some other dependency’s repository.
 If that is the case, a git checkout --detach HEAD in the appropriate repository should do the trick.

 Se me está pidiendo un nombre de usuario/contraseña para chromium-internal.googlesource.com